pithymaxim/teaching/Rscraps/logging/readme.md

 R doesn't have any innate ways to make a Stata-style log (that is, capturing the comments, commands, and output).
 Here are two ways to do it.

+* Warning for RStudio users: * By default it indents the `.Rmd` code when you copy and paste it.
+The solution is to uncheck this box.

 ## 1. R Markdown ##

 The R markdown code in [`markdown_example.Rmd`](https://github.com/pithymaxim/teaching/blob/main/Rscraps/logging/markdown_example.Rmd) makes [this html file](https://htmlpreview.github.io/?https://github.com/pithymaxim/teaching/blob/main/Rscraps/logging/markdown_example_output.html).
 The strengths are that this makes a beautiful HTML or PDF file.
 (Windows machines have trouble making the PDF.)
 The downside is that it requires more syntax to delimit code vs. text.